kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/3-azure-architecture.md

 # Azure Architecture

+## Physical infrastructure
+The physical infrastructure for Azure starts with datacenters.
+Conceptually, the datacenters are the same as large corporate datacenters.
+They’re facilities with resources arranged in racks, with dedicated power, cooling, and networking infrastructure.

+As a global cloud provider, Azure has datacenters around the world.
+However, these individual datacenters aren’t directly accessible.
+Datacenters are grouped into Azure Regions or Azure Availability Zones that are designed to help you achieve resiliency and reliability for your business-critical workloads.

+The [Global infrastructure](https://infrastructuremap.microsoft.com/) site gives you a chance to interactively explore the underlying Azure infrastructure.

 ## Regions
 An Azure region is a set of datacenters, deployed within a latency-defined perimeter and connected through a dedicated regional low-latency network.
 With more global regions than any other cloud service provider, Azure gives customers the flexibility to deploy applications where they need.
 An Azure region has discrete pricing and service availability.